 Masks / Face Coverings

-To reduce the spread of COVID-19, CDC recommends that people wear cloth face coverings in public settings, especially when it is difficult to maintain a physical distance of six feet or more.
-Masks or other face coverings are required inside buildings, including in all classrooms, labs, and dining spaces.
-Individuals may remove their masks or face coverings outside only when physical distancing is possible; otherwise, masks or face coverings must be worn.
-Students may remove their masks or face coverings once safely inside their individual residence hall rooms, but masks or face coverings are required in common areas.
+To reduce the spread of COVID-19, CDC recommends that people wear cloth face masks in public settings, especially when it is difficult to maintain a physical distance of six feet or more.
+Cloth masks or other approved face coverings are required inside buildings, including in all classrooms, labs, and dining spaces.
+Individuals may remove their masks or face coverings once safely inside their individual residence hall rooms, or offices, but masks or face coverings are required in common areas.
+Cloth face masks must be worn outdoors as well.

-Cloth face coverings must be worn by all faculty, staff, students, and visitors while in the workplace, classroom, hallways, common areas, and in public spaces, when two or more people are present.
-Face coverings must be worn outdoors when social distancing cannot be maintained.
+Cloth face masks must be worn by all faculty, staff, students, and visitors while in the workplace, classroom, hallways, common areas, and in public spaces, when two or more people are present.

 When possible, alternate personal protective equipment (PPE) such as face shields will be offered to people who are unable to wear a face covering due to health reasons.

-Each student and staff member will receive an appropriate amount of cloth coverings from the University.
+Each student and staff member will receive an appropriate amount of cloth masks from the University.
 Each faculty member will be provided with two cloth masks upon request.

 Types of Face Masks / Coverings